Sharp Edge Test Equipment

 TC-3 accessory kit featuring a bulk box of 42 red and black replacement tape caps for use with the SET-50 sharp edge tester

-TC-3 Sharp Edge Accessory Kit provides 42 tape caps for use with the SET-50 Sharp Edge Tester.
-These consumable components support repeatable sharp edge testing by helping maintain the tester’s tape-based evaluation setup.
+TC-3 Sharp Edge Accessory Kit contains 42 replacement tape caps for the SET-50 Sharp Edge Tester.

-Positioned for workflows associated with legacy IEC 60950 and EN 60950 equipment evaluations, as well as general sharp edge tester replenishment for ongoing lab use.
+Used for workflows associated with legacy IEC 60950 and EN 60950 equipment evaluations, as well as SET-50 tape-cap replacement.

 Accessory note: consistent sharp edge evaluation depends not only on the tester body, but also on properly maintained consumable components used in the tape-contact method.

-TC-3 Accessory / consumable support SET-50 users needing replacement tape-cap components Supports continued repeatable use of the sharp edge tester system
+TC-3 Accessory / consumable support SET-50 users needing replacement tape-cap components Provides replacement tape caps for the SET-50

 Frequently Asked Questions